farismohammad/PCAP-traffic-analysis/IncidentReport_SunnyStation.md

 ---
  #### <b><u> 172.16.0.131 | desktop-vd151o7$ | 2c:27:d7:d2:06:f5 | tricia.becker </b></u>

  On 2022-02-23 at 18:29 UTC Tricia Beckers' PC made a GET request to `156.96.154.210` for `/Ocklqc.jpg`.
 Which seems like a revered binary (I could read 'This program cannot be run in DOS mode.' in reverse).
-I reversed it using cyberchef and then used the file to identify the file type which identifies it as `PE32 executable (DLL) (console) Intel 80386 Mono/.Net assembly, for MS Windows`.
-Uploading the file to virus total gets us 33/66 detections making it very likely its malicious but does not identify it anything other than a generic trojan. <br> The floss out can be found in the zip as `floss_Ocklqc.txt`
+I reversed it using cyberchef and then used the 'Detect File Type' operation to identify the file as `PE32 executable (DLL) (console) Intel 80386 Mono/.Net assembly, for MS Windows`.
+Uploading the file to virus total gets us 33/66 detections making it very likely its malicious but does not identify it anything other than a generic trojan. <br> The floss output can be found in the zip as `floss_Ocklqc.txt` <br>
  MD5:`b2e1965fe29736b5bdb221c108c4c78f`<br>
  sha256:`c7fe6fe3e567e3e4c5b43f08c723f5b8b22eb02c1ab3f9f7c5f659bb06b2e240`<br>

- Filtering for HTTP trafiic, I see multiple GET requests made with what appears to be base64 encoded request parameter but does not decode to anything.
+ Filtering for HTTP trafiic, I see multiple GET requests made with what appears to be base64 encoded request parameter.
 The requests are made to the following IPs. the request pattern in indicative of a formbook(Xloader) infection [5].

  `104.21.89.147` - /uar3/?OXtd9L=cFNTMFX8k4Sl&WN68=OeYQqIU9fkIjHq0iRTjpk5h8JewsY/FAEEGplD1myE1VivIRdy4CVvbuzuyXb7LJfyhf2G3tozH0TabGGRXNyg==<br>
  `104.16.12.194` - /uar3/?rDK=9rxt2VrP0VOLNd&WN68=I2l43oNVzWohwc97LSEXaWdVqxBOXBdEroFdfarp+DazR9mP3HsZrHA9P20czBHo7A9Q6BtLZHoFBMxs+Q0aUA==<br>